 This course focuses on results-based management as an area of specialisation for public servants and development practitioners.
 It addresses the development of Results-based Monitoring and Evaluation Systems, organising frameworks for a functional Monitoring and Evaluation System as well as the organisational, human, planning, budgeting, communications and multi-sectoral implications of a functional monitoring and evaluation system.
 It focuses on the data collection, verification and analysis that need to be undertaken in building a results-based management system, including using data to improve decision-making.
 Decision theory in organisations is also examined, as well as the role of evidence-informed decision-making.
-On completing all course requirements, participants will be able to utilise the various logic, forms and approached for the development of results-based management systems in a manner sensitive to local context; apply the logical thinking and process steps in designing results-based monitoring and evaluation system; design all aspects of a results-based management monitoring and evaluation system; and use data to improve decision making, and enable others to do so as well.
+On completing all course requirements, participants will be able to utilise the various logic, forms and approached for the development of results-based management systems in a manner sensitive to local context; apply the logical thinking and process steps in designing results-based monitoring and evaluation system; and use data to improve decision making, and enable others to do so as well.